csrichardkim/csrichardkim.github.io/essays/cookingCode.md

 Some common examples include:

--Prototype Pattern: Like making one great sauce and using it as a base for multiple dishes.
+- Prototype Pattern: Like making one great sauce and using it as a base for multiple dishes.
 In code, you create one object and clone it instead of starting from scratch every time.
 - Reactive Pattern: Like adjusting the heat when food starts to bubble too fast.
 In code, this means your interface responds to data changes instantly no manual refresh needed.
 - Front Controller Pattern: Like a kitchen expediter who directs all orders through one central point before they go out.
 In web apps, it’s the pattern of routing all user requests through one handler.